JadeFerguson/Airbnb-Project/README.md

 This is project [Next.js](https://nextjs.org/) was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Overview
 This project is a front end clone of Airbnb to learn React.js, Next.js, and Tailwindcss.
-It makes use of nodes and APIs as well.
+It makes use of nodes and APIs to help create the front-end look.

 ## Resources
 - [Tailwind Install](https://tailwindcss.com/docs/guides/nextjs)